-I'm sure that several of my petitions have reached OPLA and the Office of the Associate Commissioner for Examination Policy, yet these offices have taken no action.
-Apparently these two Offices have no regard for following the law for its own sake.
-The Office's failure to seek Paperwork clearance is fine, so long as the Acting Associate Commissioner informs all PTO personnel of the Public Protection provisions of the Paperwork Reduction Act, and lets them know that any applicant that invokes it is entitled to the complete withdrawal of all restriction requirements.
+I'm sure that the Attachment to this letter is not the first time these issues have reached the Office of the Associate Commissioner for Examination Policy, yet the appropriate officials have taken no corrective action.
+The Office's failure to seek Paperwork clearance is fine, so long as the Acting Associate Commissioner informs the public and all PTO personnel of the Public Protection provisions of the Paperwork Reduction Act, and lets them know that any applicant that invokes the Act is entitled to the complete withdrawal of all restriction requirements.